This is the main view with the acquired SafePages since the last login. This view is also known as “inbox”.

 A tap on a non-aggregated SafePage thumbnail image will show the page detail in the Browser.

 Use the slider control to directly jump to the page of your choice.
+Extra actions are available by buttons at the bottom.
+From left to right:

 The X button deletes the page in view.